This post may contain affiliate links. Using these links, I earn a small commission at no additional cost to you!

 Learn how you can Live a Cable Free Life, save money, and still watch your favorite shows!

 All my life, I’ve lived without cable.
 Well, except when Matt and I moved into our first apartment together, and Time Warner hadn’t shut it off from the previous tenant… it took them about a year to figure it out.
 I’ve always had just the basics; NBC, CBS, ABC, and PBS.
 In recent years CW and Fox have made their way into the stream of basic television, so now we have those too.
-However, Matt and I really enjoy our network television shows like The Walking Dead, Sons of Anarchy, and of course… my beloved Game of Thrones.
+However, Matt and I really enjoy our network television shows like The Walking Dead, Suits, and of course… my beloved Game of Thrones.
 And we’ve found ways to still watch all of them without having a cable or satellite subscription.
 So I wanted to share our ways and encourage some of you to live a cable-free life too!

 We are total television junkies; I know… tsk, tsk.
 So, of course, I love that I don’t have to spend an arm and a leg to enjoy my favorite shows.
 I’m sure many of you already use some of these money saving features and devices, but for those of you who don’t, here’s how Matt and I get all of our favorite shows for less than $30.00 a month.
 If you figure that the average cable cost is $100.00 a month, that’s a savings of $840 over the course of a year!!!